-In the event of an emergency, please contact the director of North County location, Jim Jump, at 636-627-6640.
+In the event of an emergency, please contact the director of the North County location, Jim Jump, at 636-627-6640.
 If the police, fire, or EMS are needed, please contact the Florissant Police Department at 314-831-7000 and the Florissant Valley Fire Protection District at 314-837-4894.
+If you need to report a crime that occurred at this site, please notify the location director, Florissant police, or the uniformed Lindenwood University security officer.

-Title IX Coordinator: Tina Babel, Roemer Hall, Lindenwood University main campus, 636-255-2279
+Title IX Coordinator: Kelly Moyich, Spellmann Center 3175, Lindenwood University main campus, 636-255-2275